 Diane was born, educated and started her working life in England.
 Since then she has worked in the United States and Canada, finally settling in Western Australia over forty-eight years ago.
 Her interest in genealogy and family history blossomed into an interest in Western Australian history.

 Diane has written numerous articles for publications in UK, Australia and New Zealand.
 In 1997 she was selected to testify before the Australian Government’s Inquiry in the Treatment of the Census Forms.
 She has been a lecturer in genealogy at TAFE Campuses, was convenor of the 9th Australasian Congress on Genealogy and Heraldry at the University of Western Australia and presented papers at the 9th, 10th and 13th Congresses.
 She was Project Coordinator of the Rockingham & Districts Schools Records Project, now an ancestry.com.au database.

 Diane delivers a wide range of lectures, courses and workshops on many topics to family history societies, libraries, community and education organisations.
 Her repertoire of around eighty presentations includes genealogical flavours such as ‘Marriage Laws, Records & Customs’’ and ‘Barking Up the Wrong Tree’, and general interest topics such as a series of lectures on ‘Women in Politics’, ‘Cole Porter – the Man and His Music’ and ‘Western Australia’s Wild West’.

-Diane creates the content and maintains the pages of this website and ‘sister sites’ about Crimean War Veterans and infantry detachments of Redcoats from the Military Establishment who settled in Western Australia in the mid-19th century.
+Diane creates the content and maintains the pages of this website and ‘sister sites’ about Crimean War Veterans and infantry detachments of Redcoats from the Military Establishment who settled in Western Australia in the 19th century.